How to Arrange Your Exchange

 - If available, offer references from former exchange visitors

 Step 4: Organise your exchange

 As the field narrows down, you will ask and answer more detailed questions.
 Don’t be shy about this as it is wise to avoid misunderstanding by clarifying as much as possible at this stage.
-Once agreement has been reached both parties should complete an Exchange Agreement Form, once this is completed you can commit to travel costs.
 There is usually much to talk about before an exchange and quite often, you and your exchange visitors will be good friends by the time the exchange arrives.
-Your Exchange Agreement Form should include:
+If used, your Exchange Agreement Form should include:

 - The number of people in the exchange group with ages of any children